cs220s24/Yang_Gray_Peralta_DiscordBot/README.md

 ssh -i ~/.ssh/labsuser.pem ec2-user@ip-address

-### Use the scp command to copy your local files up to your EC2 instance
+### Use the scp command to from a separate terminal (NOT THE ONE THAT YOU SSH'D INTO) to copy your local files up to your EC2 instance

 ```
 scp -i /path/to/your/key.pem /path/to/local/file.txt ec2-user@your-ec2-ip-address:/path/to/remote/directory